deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "The Dominion's treated you-" he spoke in English as best as a Gaoian mouth could "-*like shit*.
 You lost a presumably elite soldier today…"

-"*One of the very fuckin' best."* Warhorse agreed.
+"*One of the very fuckin' best."* WARHORSE agreed.
 There was an emotional edge to his voice, but Regaari couldn't interpret what that edge might be.
 Not that it was difficult to guess.

 "Not to…belittle his sacrifice." he said, carefully "But why?"

-"*Hey, I don't know the why of it, man."* Warhorse replied. "*But my whole thing is saving lives.
+"*Hey, I don't know the why of it, man."* WARHORSE replied. "*But my whole thing is saving lives.
 That's, like, my job, my purpose in life.
 So, I'm just doing what I do, you know?"*